breakintoprogram/next-bbc-basic/releases/README.md

 Finally, you will need to copy the nex file to the img file and launch from the Next browser.
 ZEsarUX does not initialise the Next if the nex file is dragged into the emulator or loaded using Smart Load.
 This is by design, but will prevent the disk commands from working.
 I would recommend this method anyway.

+##### 20210622: Version 0.13
+- COPY characters now works in Modes 1, 2 and 3
+- Set all graphics to use common viewport (1280x1024) with origin at bottom left, like BBC Micro
+- Added support for VDU 19 (setting the graphics origin)
+- CLG now works
 ##### 20210614: Version 0.12
 - Fixed bugs in Clear_Screen:
 	- Background colour now set correctly in Mode 3
 	- It was clearing 18 16K banks rather than 3 (Mode 1) or 5 (Mode 2 or 3)
+	- CLG now works
 - Fixed bug in Mode 3 horizontal line routine (for filled triangles)
 - Modes 1, 2 and 3 now have a Spectrum palette in first 16 colours
 ##### 20210613: Version 0.11